xcat2/xcat-core/docs/source/advanced/confluent/server/confluent_server.rst

     ./mklocalrepo.sh

-**Note:** If the OS/architecture you are looking for is not provided under confluent-dep, please send an email to the xcat-users mailing list: xcat-users@lists.sourceforge.net
+**Note:** If the OS/architecture you are looking for is not provided under confluent-dep, please send an email to the xcat-user mailing list: xcat-user@lists.sourceforge.net

 Install